kerimoyle/cellml-specification/src/reference/examples/resets/reset_usecase_3_resetatinitialpoint.rst

 Usecase: Reset at initial point
 -------------------------------

-**Description:** This example shows that reset evaluation can happen throughout the simulation, including the very beginning.
+**Description:** This example shows that reset evaluation can happen throughout the simulation, including at the very beginning.

 .. container:: shortlist